Code-Institute-Submissions/PP1-HTML-CSS-1/PP1-HTML-CSS/Readme.md

 ## User Stories

 * As a user I want to be able to navigate through the whole site smoothly.
-* As a user I want to understand the purpose of the site upon loading it.
 * As a user I want to easily be able to contact Afterlife for more information.
 * As a user I want to see all of Afterlife's body of work.
 * As a user I want to know more about Afterlife.